Special Chronic Wasting Disease Rules

 CWD Management Zone Rules (GMUs 14 and 18)

-• CWD testing of all hunter-harvested mule deer and white-tailed deer from GMUs 14 and 18 is mandatory.
+- CWD testing of all hunter-harvested or salvaged mule deer and white-tailed deer from GMUs 14 and 18 is mandatory.

-• Heads or lymph nodes transported to IDFG for CWD sampling.
-If desired, hunters may keep antlers or skull caps after sampling by IDFG staff, but the remainder of the head will remain with IDFG for proper disposal.
+except for:- Heads or lymph nodes transported to IDFG for CWD sampling.
+Antlers or skull caps may be retained after sampling by IDFG staff, but the remainder of the head will remain with IDFG staff for proper disposal.

-• Heads should remain in the field if lymph nodes are removed by the hunter for delivery to IDFG for CWD testing.
+- Heads should remain in the field if lymph nodes are removed for delivery to IDFG for CWD testing.

-• If hunters leave the field with quarters, they should double bag all bones and nonedible portions of the animal and dispose of them in a landfill when finished processing the meat.
+- If hunters or those who salvaged an animal retain the quarters, they should double-bag all bones and nonedible portions of the animal and dispose of them in a landfill when finished processing the meat.

 GMUs outside of the CWD Management Zone with mandatory CWD testing for deer (GMUs 23, 24, and 32A)

-• Beginning with the 2024 hunting season, CWD testing of all hunter-harvested mule deer and white-tailed deer from GMUs 23, 24, and 32A is mandatory.
+- Beginning with the 2024 hunting season, CWD testing of all hunter-harvested or salvaged mule deer and white-tailed deer from GMUs 23, 24, and 32A is mandatory.

 Carcass transport

-• Whole carcasses of harvested deer, elk, and moose may not be transported out of a CWD Management Zone.
+- Whole carcasses of harvested or salvaged deer, elk, and moose may not be transported out of a CWD Management Zone.

 Sampling Instructions